 Mutabal is the more earthy of the two with it's reliance on heavily charred eggplant, tahini and lots of garlic.
 Moutabal uses lemon to lighten and compliment the richness.
 It may include just one or two spices like cumin or paprika but not more.
 Baba ganoush or baba ganouj is the more fragrant cousin of mutabal with more ingredients.
 Often it is made as or referred to as a salad with the addition of onion, tomato and cucumber mixed in.
 Additionally it tends to use more spices and usually includes pomegranate molasses.

 Their are arguments as to whether baba ganouj should include tahini or not but mutabal definitely includes tahini.
 Both can contain yogurt but their are many variations of each without.
 Baba ganoush varies regionally with some adding walnuts and pomegranate while others add hot pepper, cumin, lemon, onion and tomato and even some other variations.

 I've made a little table to help illustrate their differences.
 (Try my version of Baba Ganoush without tahini here.)

-Moutabal is a very simple, the time to roast the eggplant is the longest part.
+However you spell it, moutabal/mutabal/muttabal is very simple to make, the time to roast the eggplant is the longest part.
 Traditional recipes fire roast the eggplant until it is charred on the outside, soft and collapsing on the inside.
 If you don't have access to a cooking fire, use your grill or broiler.